To the House of Freaks

 - 3rd Rock from the Sun: Harry had been kidnapped by a character played by Phil Hartman at the end of season 3.
-Due to Hartman's death the arc was semi-aborted; in the beginning of the following season the rest of the family find Harry working as "Hargo the Alien" in a carnival sideshow, having been sold to the sideshow owner by his kidnapper.
+Due to Hartman's death, the arc was semi-aborted; at the beginning of the following season, the rest of the family find Harry working as "Hargo the Alien" in a carnival sideshow, having been sold to the sideshow owner by his kidnapper.

 - "The Message" episode of Firefly had one of these on a space station displaying an "alien life form", which Simon identifies as a mutated cow fetus.

 - Freakshow is a reality show about a house full of these performers.